Rivals read what they want in Obama Keystone remarks

 The pipeline, designed to carry 830,000 barrels of crude oil per day from the Canadian oil sands and the Bakken shale in North Dakota and Montana south to Texas refineries, was first proposed in 2008, but approval has been delayed several times due to a groundswell of criticism.

-For months, the White House has been loathe to comment on the pipeline, which is still wending its way through a State Department study process.
+For months, the White House has been loath to comment on the pipeline, which is still wending its way through a State Department study process.

 Environmental critics argue that extracting crude from the oil sands in Northern Alberta produces an excessive amount of carbon pollution.
 Obama's political critics - business groups and Republicans - have urged him to approve Keystone because of the oil and construction jobs the pipeline will bring.